National Minimum Wage rates from April 2022

 The NLW increase of 59p represents a 6.6% rise, equivalent to an annual increase of around £1,070 for a full-time worker.

-In summary and effective 1 April 2022 the follow minimum wage rates will apply:
+In summary, effective 1 April 2022, the following minimum wage rates will apply:

-Ensure your payroll procedures are up to date and consider notifying staff ahead of time in writing (even via a note on their payslip).
+Ensure your payroll procedures are up to date, and consider notifying staff ahead of time in writing (even via a note on their payslip).
 This transparency is likely to be well received and could help build positive employee relations.
-It also offers an opportunity to explain that any overtime worked during a pay reference period prior to the introduction of the new rates, that is payable after these have been introduced, will still be paid at the previous rate.
+It also offers an opportunity to explain that any overtime worked during a pay reference period prior to introducing the new rates (even if payable after these have been introduced) will be paid at the previous rate.
 For further details and more rates visit gov.uk

 Pension contribution rates

-Employer minimum pension contribution 3%, staff contribution 5%.
+Employer minimum pension contribution 3% and staff contribution 5%

 *Apprentices: are entitled to the apprentice rate if they’re either: